What is Kaizen?

 - Standardize for prevention of recurrence.

 In today’s situation of having to manage multiple projects and to make decisions quicker, managers often try to apply the latest high-cost technologies to handle problems that can be solved with a commonsense, low-cost approach.
 The kaizen method involves the usage of simple tools, checklists, and techniques.
 It doesn’t require the investment of a great deal of money yet offers substantial benefits to any business.
-If you are a fan of technologies and understand that the kaizen approach is exactly what your organization needs to implement, you can adopt some online tool supporting the methodology.
+If you are a fan of technologies and understand that the kaizen approach is exactly what your organization needs to implement, you can adopt some online tools supporting the methodology.
 Kanbanchi is one of such tools.